NikDrosakis/gen20/README.md

 Month 1: Foundations and Data Acquisition:
 Great Progress: Laying the groundwork for VLMOB, VLWEB, installing databases (Solr, Neo4j), and acquiring a significant dataset are huge wins.
 Month 2: Admin Panel & Modularity:
-Solid Direction: Refactoring ADMIN with the GaiaCMS dashboard, introducing CUBOS and async buffers, centralizing core logic, and exploring APIs and AI are excellent steps toward a more maintainable and scalable system.
+Solid Direction: Refactoring ADMIN with the GaiaCMS dashboard, introducing CUBO and async buffers, centralizing core logic, and exploring APIs and AI are excellent steps toward a more maintainable and scalable system.
 Month 3: CI/CD, Docker, and Refinement:
 Focus on Automation and Tooling: GPM development, dockerization, workflows, and initial kronos/ermis work are crucial for efficiency and deployment.
 Experimentation (AI): Trying out 5 AI setups shows your commitment to exploring new technologies.